 What are interactive customer experiences?

 Customer experiences have changed.
 Brands can do more with customer data.
-From personalization to augmented reality, savvy shoppers know that brands are capable of delivering exceptional experiences.
+From personalization to augmented reality, savvy shoppers know brands can deliver exceptional experiences.

 As a result, CX is less about fulfilling wants and needs and more about meeting increased expectations.
-Customers compare experiences from diverse brands across different industries.
-That means that a shopper who has a good experience buying plants online expects a similar experience when they buy anything; groceries, takeaways, jewelry.
+Customers compare experiences with diverse brands across different industries.
+That means that a shopper who has a positive experience buying plants online expects a similar experience when buying anything; groceries, takeaways, jewelry.

 Interactive experiences will help you continuously meet these experiences.
-Interactive content personalized customers’ interactions with your brands and boosts overall engagement.
+Interactive content personalizes customers’ interactions with your brands and boosts overall engagement.

 Think online questionnaires, web-based calculators, or gamified content.
 It’s content that lets users personalize and participate in it.